shyamagu/choi/README.md

 4. npm install
 5. npm start

-then you can access a choi's setting page at this server (http://YOUR_SERVER_URL:3000) , any path available /*
+Then you can access a choi's setting page at this choi server (http://YOUR_SERVER_URL:3000) , any url path available /*

 ## Custom PORT

-if you want to change PORT, please note your PORT in a "/.env" file
+If you want to change PORT, please note your PORT in a "/.env" file
 ````
 PORT=3001
 ````

 ## HTTPS server

-if you want to use HTTPS, please add HTTPS configuration(PORT,pem file path, crt file path) in a "/.env" file like below.
+If you want to use HTTPS, please add HTTPS configuration(PORT,pem file path, crt file path) in a "/.env" file like below.

 *Not recommended, but if you want to use a self signed certification, use NODE_TLS_REJECT_UNAUTHORIZED=0 in this file.
 ````
 ...
 HTTPS_PORT=5000
-HTTPS_PEM=./key/private_key.pem
+HTTPS_PEM=./key/your_private_key.pem
-HTTPS_CRT=./key/server.crt
+HTTPS_CRT=./key/your_server.crt
 NODE_TLS_REJECT_UNAUTHORIZED=0
 ````

 ## Custom log

-choi can output custom log.
+choi can output custom log, using log4js-node.
-if you want to customize log format, rollup setting and so on, please customize "log4js.config.json" file in the root folder.
+If you want to customize log format, rollup setting and so on, please customize "log4js.config.json" file in the root folder.

 ## Dockerfile sample
 ````